-- 1. Actively perusing and prioritising five highimpact game changing interventions. - 2.
-Supporting and endorsing a series of long-term high-impact proposals. - 3.
-Delivering tactical shortterm interventions that rapidly deliver highly visual improvements.
+1. Actively perusing and prioritising six highimpact game changing interventions.

+2. Supporting a a series of lo high-impact

 We also want Swaffham to become a true 21st century market town that embraces the opportunities presented by a post-COVID and post-Brexit world.
 The game changing interventions set out in this report have therefore been selected and designed in line with the 21st century market town principles detailed overleaf.